 Open the Venmo app, tap the scan icon at the top of the home screen, then select My Code.
 Friends scan it with their phone camera to open your payment page instantly.

 Sharing a Venmo link works.
 But manually calculating each person’s share — including tax, tip, and shared appetizers — is where the process breaks down.
-Gneezy, Haruvy, and Yafe’s research showed that equal splits cause 37% overspending because people order more when costs are distributed.
+Gneezy, Haruvy, and Yafe’s research showed that diners consume more when the cost is split evenly than when each person pays for what they ordered, a measurable loss of efficiency.
 The solution is itemized splitting, but the math is brutal to do by hand.

 That’s the gap splitty fills.
 Scan the receipt.
 Assign items. splitty calculates each person’s exact share — including proportional tax and tip — then generates individual Venmo payment links with the amount pre-filled.